JosiahBegley720/hlp23-team8/README-FEATURES-TEAM8.md

 ## SmartRendering - Hannah Shewan
 * All gates viewed in IEEE form
-* User can input up to 4 bits for all logic gates, except NOT
+* User can input up to 4 bits for all logic gates, except NOT.
+Port repositioning partially works.